 Related: The 9 Best ETFs for Beginners

-And yet, Wall Street remains overwhelmingly bullish on ASTH shares, believing Astrana’s acquisitive streak—the company just closed on another purchase, of fellow MSO Collaborative Health Systems, in October—will ultimately work out in its favor.
-Of the 11 analysts covering the stock, eight call ASTH a Buy, while the remaining three are sidelined at Hold.
+However, shares have stabilized in 2025, and Wall Street remains overwhelmingly bullish on ASTH shares, believing Astrana’s acquisitive streak will ultimately work out in its favor.
+Of the 10 analysts covering the stock, eight call ASTH a Buy, while the remaining two are sidelined at Hold.
+Financial estimates are looking up of late, too.
+The pros see revenues growing by 58% this year and 28% in 2026, while long-term earnings estimates sit around 30% annually.

 “We continue to view ASTH as a core healthcare growth stock, as we believe the primary care model is set for material disruption over the coming years,” say William Blair analysts Ryan Daniels and Jack Senft, who rate the stock at Outperform.
 “We also believe that Astrana’s positive macro tailwinds, myriad growth drivers, and scalable business model will drive material expansion in both top- and bottom-line results going forward.”